Patrick G. Hubbard

 After leaving government service, Pat returned to Texas and practiced law in Tyler, Texas until he entered the American Graduate School of International Management (Thunderbird) in Glendale, Arizona to study International Business, Cross Cultural Affairs and Mandarin Chinese.
 He was awarded a Master’s Degree in International Management in 1983.

 Pat moved to Kingwood in 1985 and established a home for his family and a law practice that has continued to the present time.
 He raised two sons in Kingwood and participated in many of their activities including Sunday school, scouting, baseball, basketball, swimming, as well as, school events.
-Pat and his wife, Mary, are active members of the Second Baptist Church in Kingwood and he is also a member of the Gideons International.
+Pat and his wife, Mary, are active members of the Second Baptist Church in Kingwood and he is also a member of the Gideons International, Lake Houston Chamber of Commerce and the Greater East Montgomery Chamber of Commerce.
+He also supports a number of local charities in Humble and East Montgomery areas.